powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 The `VoltageRegulatorOn` attribute is required.
 It voltage regulation is enabled, then `TargetV` and `RegulatingTerminal` must also be defined.
 If the voltage regulation is disabled, then `TargetQ` is required. `EnergySource` is optional, it can be: `HYDRO`, `NUCLEAR`, `WIND`, `THERMAL`, `SOLAR` or `OTHER`.

 Target values for generators (`TargetP` and `TargetQ`) follow the generator sign convention: a positive value means an injection into the bus.
 Positive values for `TargetP` and `TargetQ` mean negative values at the flow observed at the generator `Terminal`, as `Terminal` flow always follows load sign convention.
 The following diagram shows the sign convention of these quantities with an example.

+The `isCondenser` value corresponds for instance to generators which can control voltage even if their targetP is equal to zero.

 **Available extensions**